mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 og:
   image: /assets/images/posts/2022-10-12-making-a-bet-on-rust/og-image.jpg
 tagline: |
   <p>Rust continues on its path of success across the industry at full pace.
-It's been adopted by most big tech companies including Google, Microsoft, and AWS, has been <a href="https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages">voted the most loved language</a> seven years in a row and just recently <a href="https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=8aebac82933ff1a7c8eede18cab11e1115e2062b">was added to the Linux Kernel</a>.</p>
+It's been adopted by most big tech companies including Google, Microsoft, and AWS, <a href="https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages">voted the most loved language</a> seven years in a row, and just recently <a href="https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=8aebac82933ff1a7c8eede18cab11e1115e2062b">was added to the Linux Kernel</a>.</p>
   <p>We feel now is the right time for more teams to adopt Rust also in web projects.
   The ecosystem has reached sufficient maturity for that to be feasible and <strong>we're making a strategic decision to establish Mainmatter as the leading consultancy for Rust in web contexts</strong>.
-We will leverage our years long experience augmenting and mentoring web teams to help them adopt Rust.
+We will leverage our years-long experience augmenting and mentoring web teams to help them adopt Rust.
 Here's why we think this is the right step at the right time.</p>